riot/riot/README.md

 ### The 1kb client side MVP framework

-Riot is the fastest, smallest and most powerful client side framework for building large scale web applications.
-Despite the hilarious size all the building blocks are there: a template engine, router, event library and a strict MVP pattern to keep things organized.
+Riot is an incredibly fast, powerful yet tiny client side framework for building large scale web applications.
+Despite the small size all the building blocks are there: a template engine, router, event library and a strict MVP pattern to keep things organized.
 Your views are automatically updated when the underlying model changes.

 Current frameworks base their existence on false assumptions.